What is the purpose of the Code?

 - Providing opportunities for member organisations to share learning

-- Delivering training on particular standards.
+- Delivering training on particular standards

 ACFID’s Learning and Innovation program also provides opportunities for ACFID Members to share learning and build individual and organisational capabilities and capacity to enhance good practice in line with Code principles.